 characterisation of carbofuran

-Every year dozens of poisoned birds of prey (eagles, falcons, moose, etc.), carnivores (otters, martens, foxes, etc.), as well as domestic dogs and cats are found in the Czech Republic.
+Every year dozens of poisoned birds of prey (eagles, falcons, kites, etc.), carnivores (otters, martens, foxes, etc.), as well as domestic dogs and cats are found in the Czech Republic.
 In addition to endangering animal populations and cruelty, deliberate poisoning poses a significant safety risk.
 However, the clearance rate for these acts is unfortunately very low.

 The most commonly used poison is carbofuran, which is the focus of our research.
 The aim of the study is to optimise analytical methods, in particular preparative extraction and purification procedures and subsequent analytical determination.